 - When someone asks a question, that question also becomes a vector.

 - The system compares both vectors using cosine similarity.
-If they point in similar directions, your content has high semantic relevance.
+If they point in similar directions, your content has high semantic relevance for that query.

-- The LLM uses the most semantically relevant content to build its answer.
+- The LLM uses the semantically closest content to build its answer.

 The problem?
 If your content is shallow, its vector is weak.
-A weak vector = low semantic relevance = you don't get retrieved = you don't exist for AI.
+A weak vector means low semantic relevance, which means you don't get retrieved, which means you don't exist for AI.

 It's that simple and that brutal.

-Embeddings and Cosine Similarity: The Science Behind Semantic Relevance
+Embeddings and Cosine Similarity: The Science Behind Semantic SEO

-I know this sounds like math class, but bear with me.
+I know this sounds like math class, but stick with me — it's worth understanding.

 Cosine similarity measures the angle between these vectors: